 Festival Notes Labor Day has been set aside as a holiday to honor American workers.
 For this reason, one of the most significant events of the Labor Day Festival is the Salute to American Workers on Monday afternoon, September 5.
 To assure the success of this event, volunteers are needed to demonstrate their jobs.
 Interested workers are asked to call Diane Vreeland (345-6599).
 Miss Greenbelt A meeting will be held on Tuesday, July 26 at 7:30 p.m. in the Youth Center for all Miss Greenbelt candidates.
 It is important for all Miss Greenbelt candidates to be present because the schedule for all events including a time for fashion show selections will be planned that evening.
 For further information, call Jean Cook (345-2597).
 Outstanding Citizen Opening ceremonies of the Labor Day Festival feature the announcement of Greenbelt's Outstanding Citizen.
 Please see the nomination form for Outstanding Citizen in this paper.
 Forms will also be available at various locations throughout the City.
 All individuals are urged to submit their nomination for this award.
 Talent Show Performers, dancers, singers, etc., ages 18 and under, are wanted to enter the Labor Day Festival Talent Show.
 Call Mary Jane Semler (474-0885) for further information. cation, not competition.
 Winning is not the principal goal of the Boy's and Girl's Club.
-Cooperation, teamwork and good sportsmanship are most important in the game of soccer; individual skills are emphasized during practice time.
-Parents are always needed for assistant coaches and drivers.
-For questions or suggestions, please feel free to call Jorge Bianchi at 345-4628 or Sue Cornelius at 345-6081.
+Cooperation, teamwork and good sports-manship are most important in the game of soccer; individual skills are emphasized during practice time.
+Parents are always needed for SOCCER UPDATE by Sue Cornelius Greenbelt Boy's and Girl's Club held the first fall soccer signup last Saturday, July 16, at the Greenbelt Youth Center.
+It was very successful, not only registering many new members, but also seeing some familiar faces from Spring Soccer.
+Sign-ups will again be held at the Youth Center this Saturday, July 23, as well as next Saturday, July 30, from 10 a.m. to 1 p.m.
+Sign-up is necessary whether or not Spring Soccer was played.
+There is no fee for anyone who is already a member of the club, but please come sign un.
+For non-club members there is a membership fee.
+Also needed are a copy of player's birth certificate and a small picture.
+Practice schedules will be set up in early August and the games will begin in September.
+Play will be at both County and Interleague level this season; all teams will be co-ed.
+Eligible players are those born between 1966 and 1977.
+Boys and girls are equally encouraged to play.
+Teens are needed especially.
+Regardless of size or talent, each player is given playing time at each game.
+The aim of this program is edu-

+QUALITY SUNDECKS AND HOME IMPROVEMENTS

 High Quality Sturdy Sundecks and Home Improvements Done for the Lowest Rate.
 For Free Estimate

 CALL STEVE: 776-5504

 References Available

 Licensed and Bonded

+Greenbelt Labor Day Festival Committee, Inc.

+Nomination for

 Greenbelt's Outstanding Citizen

-Submit this form by August 19 to: Bob
+Submit this form by August 19 to:

-Bobbi McCarthy 65-E Ridge Road Greenbelt, Maryland 20770

-Please print or type below the requested information about the individual you are nominating for consideration as Greenbelt's Outstanding Citizen for 1983.
-Attach additional paper, where necessary.
-Date
+Bobbi McCarthy 65-E Ridge Road Greenbelt, Maryland 20770 Please print or type below the requested information about the individual you are nominating for consideration as Greenbelt's Outstanding Citizen for 1983.
+Attach additional paper, where necessarv.
+Date PERSONAL INFORMATION:

-PERSONAL INFORMATION: